MicrosoftDocs/appcenter-docs/docs/distribution/stores/intune.md

 6. **Select Category** of the app from the drop down.
 7. For **Audience**, provide the Azure AD group (security or O365) name to distribute this application to.
 The early version of this feature requires the developer to know the Azure AD group that the app is being distributed to.
 The InTune administrator that connected App Center to the InTune Graph API in step 1.3 must be a member of the group for it to be eligible and appear in the auto-complete drop down.
 8. Click **Connect**.
 9. A connection to Intune Company Portal has now been set up.
 You should be able to see a store with the name provided on the **Stores** home page.
-Setting up the connection is a one time process for an application in App Center.
+The connection is valid for 90 days for an application in App Center.

 ## Step 2: Publish your application to the Intune Company Portal